What is Inbound Marketing? A Complete Guide to Strategy

 SEO is the practice of optimizing web pages to rank higher in search engine results.
 It includes:

-• On-page SEO: optimizing keywords, headers, internal links, and metadata within content
+• On-page SEO: optimizing keywords, headers, internal links, and metadata within content.

-• Off-page SEO: building high-quality backlinks and increasing domain authority
+• Off-page SEO: building high-quality backlinks and increasing domain authority.

-A strong SEO services strategy ensures that your content appears when potential customers search for topics relevant to your business, driving organic traffic to your website.
+A strong SEO strategy ensures that your content appears when potential customers search for topics relevant to your business, driving organic traffic to your website.

 3. Social Media Marketing